aswathi-sivasubramanian/drum_dice_flames_game_in_one_website/README.md

 # drum_dice_flames_game_in_one_website
 Hello buddy!!!!
 I have made you 3 super cool games, for you ,just try those.
-I have made all these using only html, css and js .You can use my website https://game-ashu.netlify.app/amain.html to see how the game works.
+I have made all these using only html, css and js .You can use my website https://game-ashu.netlify.app/amain.html to see how the game works.And to enter main page go bottom and press click to go home and note this is not a responsive design and in future i will try to make it responsive guys.
 Dice game

 We have two playes, the player who gets